Homelessness Action Project at Cornell

 OUR MISSION:

-Founded in Spring 2024, the Homelessness Action Project at Cornell is committed to addressing the root causes of homelessness in Ithaca/Tompkins County, and across New York State.
-We use research to inform policy, challenge stigma through education, and build partnerships between Cornell and the broader Ithaca community.
-Our work includes hosting public events, engaging in local advocacy, and supporting efforts that uphold the dignity and rights of unhoused individuals.
-We strive to make a meaningful local impact while contributing to broader conversations about housing justice.
+Founded in Spring 2024, Homelessness Action Project at Cornell is committed to supporting efforts that uphold the dignity and rights of individuals experiencing homelessness, while striving to make a meaningful local impact and contribute to broader conversations around housing justice.

 According to the 2023 American Community Survey 5-Year Estimates: 28.4% of people in Ithaca live below the poverty line.
 By contrast, 14.2% of people in New York State live below the poverty line.
 Ithaca’s poverty rate is roughly double the statewide average.